tmutimer/wishlist-app/README.md

 ## Summary
 A simple wishlist app which allows you to save wishlist items.
 You can give each item a description and a price.
-Items are persisted against a user ID in a MongoDB database.
+Items are persisted against a user ID in a MongoDB database, and you can authenticate using Google Sign-in.

 ## Development
 1. Install the required packages using your favoured package manager, like `npm` or `yarn`.